realmcu/HoneyGUI/doc/en/widgets/gui_qbcode.md

 # Qbcode

-The qbcode widget is the widget used to create or display qrcode and barcode.
-You can set a border, location and size attribute for qbcode widget.
-Qbcode widget support text and binary data  for qrcode encode, and support support text for barcode encode.
-The qrcode widget the QR Code Model 2 specification, supporting all versions (sizes) from 1 to 40, all 4 error correction levels, and 4 character encoding modes.
-The widget support fout error correction level in a QR Code symbol, and the high level is set by default.
-Barcode support code128 format.
+The qbcode widget can be used to create or display qrcode and barcode.
+You can set the border, location and size attribute for qbcode widget.
+Qbcode widget support text and binary data for qrcode encode, and support text for barcode encode.
+The qrcode widget follows the QR Code Model 2 standard, upports various specifications from 1 to 40, and supports 4 error correction levels and 4 character encoding modes.
+By default, the error correction level of QR codes is set to the highest level.
+For barcode, it supports the code128 format.

 ## Usage

-### create qbcode widget
+### Create Widget

 To create a qbcode widget, you can use the function [gui_qbcode_t *gui_qbcode_create(void *parent, const char *name, int16_t x, int16_t y, int16_t w, int16_t h, T_QBCODE_DISPLAY_TYPE type, T_QBCODE_ENCODE_TYPE encodeType)](#gui_qbcode_create).
-Whether a qrcode or barcode is created depends on the ```encodeType``` parameter.
-The ```encodeType``` enumeration types are as follows:
+Whether a qrcode or barcode is created depends on the `encodeType` parameter.
+The `encodeType` enumeration types are as follows:

 ```eval_rst